 Ideas that gets results, words that motivate and inspire action.

-That belief is how I ended up with a PhD in philosophy.
 Ideas are the most powerful tools we have as human beings.

 It’s also what attracted me to copywriting and the dark arts of persuasion.
 Using words to create visions in the mind of your reader, visions so powerful that they can change the direction of a life… that’s unbeatable.